tayhimself/railroadersleep/README.md

 └── ...
 ```

-Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
-Each page is exposed as a route based on its file name.

-There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.

 Any static assets, like images, can be placed in the `public/` directory if they do not require any transformation or in the `assets/` directory if they are imported directly.

-This site is largely based on the AstroWind template.
 <br>

 ### Commands